Galileo-Suite/winwmi/README.md

 Both require that you have [Go](https://go.dev/dl/) installed on your system.

+Make sure you have [go installed](https://go.dev/dl/).

 ## Clone This Repo

-Clone the repo and run `go run main.go`:
+Clone the repo and run:

 ```cmd
 git clone https://github.com/vgcrld/winwmi.git